TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/Matrix 8x32/README.md

 <img src="images/wled_8x32_housing3_t.png" width="40%" height="40%" />

-Place the right part on top of the left part, and apply pressure from the top so both parts unite firmly.
-Use a *M3* screw to secure both parts permanently:
+To assemble, place the right part on top of the left part, and apply pressure from the top to snap them together.
+Secure both parts permanently with an *M3* screw:

 <img src="images/wled_8x32_housing6_t.png" width="70%" height="70%" />

-When screwed together, the housing is rock solid, and the screw head sinks into the wall part:
+When screwed together, the housing becomes rock solid.
+The screw head will sink neatly into the wall of the part:

 <img src="images/wled_8x32_housing7_t.png" width="70%" height="70%" />

 ### Adding Components

-Insert the USB adapter PCB into the recess, and secure it with two *M2* screws.
-Then slide the [ESP32 C3 SuperMini](https://done.land/components/microcontroller/families/esp/esp32/c3/c3supermini/) into its compartment, and secure it with glue or tape.
+Insert the USB adapter PCB into the designated recess and secure it with two *M2* screws.
+Then slide the [ESP32 C3 SuperMini](https://done.land/components/microcontroller/families/esp/esp32/c3/c3supermini/) into its compartment.
+Secure it with glue or tape:

 <img src="images/wled_8x32_wiring14_t.png" width="70%" height="70%" />

 > [!NOTE]
-> If you decide to use different components, there is a lot of room inside the housing to fit them elsewhere.
-Just glue or fasten your components in some way.
+> If you decide to use different components, the housing offers plenty of room for customization.
+Secure your components with glue, tape, or other fasteners as needed.

 ### Securing LED Panel

-Use double-sided tape on the designated areas of the housing.
-Then carefully place the LED panel and align it with the housing, then firmly press the panel onto the tape:
+Apply double-sided tape to the designated areas inside the housing.
+Carefully place the LED panel, align it with the housing, and press it firmly onto the tape:

 <img src="images/wled_8x32_wiring15_t.png" width="70%" height="70%" />

-The panel now serves as a cover for the components beneath it.
+The panel also acts as a cover for the components beneath it, keeping everything secure and protected.

 ### Adding Covers

-The cover is separated into two parts, just like the housing.
-Make sure you print it with transparent material:
+The cover, like the housing, is split into two parts.
+Ensure you print it using a transparent material:

 <img src="images/wled_8x32_cover1_t.png" width="70%" height="70%" />

-You can then fit it onto the housing.
-It should easily snap in.
-Do a test-drive to ensure your cover aligns with the LEDs, and is transparent enough.
-Then secure it with some glue:
+Fit the cover onto the housing.
+It should snap into place easily.
+Before securing it, perform a test to ensure the cover aligns with the LEDs and provides sufficient transparency.
+Once satisfied, secure it with glue:

 <img src="images/wled_8x32_done3_t.png" width="70%" height="70%" />

 > [!TIP]
-> If you look closely, you'll see the cover in the picture has a neat carbon-like pattern.
-You can easily improve the finish of your 3D printed parts by using an appropriate *print plate*.
-On *AliExpress*, you can find affordable print plates for almost any 3D printer with great patterns.
+> The cover in the picture has a neat carbon-like pattern.
+You can achieve similar finishes on your 3D-printed parts by using a textured *print plate*.
+Affordable print plates with great patterns can be found on *AliExpress* or similar online stores, compatible with most 3D printers.
 ## Scrolling Text

-Large LED panels like the one in this example are perfect not just for light effects but also for displaying text. *WLED* provides the effect *Scrolling Text*, and when you choose it, the panel displays the current date and time (you may want to review the time zone settings in your WLED settings):
+Large LED panels like the one in this example are perfect not just for light effects but also for displaying text. *WLED* includes the *Scrolling Text* effect, which displays the current date and time when selected.
+(You may want to review the time zone settings in your WLED configuration to ensure accuracy):

 <img src="images/wled_8x32_text2_t.png" width="70%" height="70%" />

-The *Scrolling Text* effect is the ultimate test whether your *2D Layout Settings* in the *WLED settings* are correct.
-If the text does not scroll horizontally, or looks deranged, then return to the [2D Configuration](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/wled/matrix8x32/#2d-configuration), and make sure the settings are correct: take a look at the schematic display of your panel below the settings, and compare it to the wiring layout of the panel you use.
+The *Scrolling Text* effect is an excellent test to verify whether your *2D Layout Settings* in the *WLED settings* are configured correctly.
+If the text does not scroll horizontally or appears distorted, return to the [2D Configuration](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/wled/matrix8x32/#2d-configuration) and double-check your settings.
+Pay close attention to the schematic display of your panel below the settings, and compare it to the physical wiring layout of your panel.

-### Custom Text Static Text
+### Customizing Text with Static and Scrolling Options

-*WLED* is awesome and provides many options accessible through sliders at the bottom of the effect settings.
-You can for example control scroll speed and font size.
+*WLED* offers a variety of options for customizing text, accessible through sliders at the bottom of the effect settings.
+For example, you can adjust scroll speed and font size to suit your display needs:

 <img src="images/wled_8x32_text8_t.png" width="90%" height="90%" />

+#### Displaying Custom Text

-You can even display *custom text*, however the settings for this aren't intuitive:
+You can also display *custom text*, but the process to set this up is not immediately intuitive.
+Follow these steps:

 1. At the bottom of the *WLED settings*, click *Segments*.
-Click the pencil icon, and rename the segment to the text you want to display.
+Then, click the pencil icon and rename the segment to the text you want to display.
-2. Do not forget to click the save icon at the bottom-right of the box.
+2. Remember to click the save icon at the bottom-right of the box to save your changes:

     <img src="images/wled_scroll_text_customtext1.png" width="40%" height="40%" />

-3. *WLED* resets, and you need to select the effect *Scrolling Text* again.
-Now your custom text is displayed.
+3. After saving, *WLED* will reset.
+You'll need to reselect the *Scrolling Text* effect, and your custom text will now be displayed.

 ### Static Text

-If your text fits entirely on the LED panel you use, then it is automatically shown as *static text*, and no scrolling occurs.
-Once the text is too large to fit, *WLED* scrolls it.
+If your text fits entirely on the LED panel, it will be shown as *static text*, and no scrolling will occur.
+However, when the text exceeds the display area, *WLED* automatically scrolls it.

-There is no separate option to switch between static and scrolling display.
-So the only way to control this is through the length of your text.
+There is no separate setting to toggle between static and scrolling text—the length of your text determines the behavior.

 ### Limitations

-Unfortunately, *WLED* does not support variable-width fonts which is unfortunate because numbers and narrow letters create a lot of space that wastes space and does not always look good.
+Unfortunately, *WLED* does not support variable-width fonts.
+This limitation leads to wasted space and inconsistent appearance, particularly when displaying numbers or narrow letters.

-That's why a *8x32* display like the one in this project is not ideal to display *static* text: the text would have to be very small to fit completely and prevent scrolling.
+As a result, an *8x32* display like the one in this project is not ideal for displaying *static text*.
+The text would need to be very small to fit completely and avoid scrolling.

-Most typical static texts for professional use, like *DOCTOR*, *EMERGENCY*, *POLICE*, etc. would require just a tiny bit of additional space (or a better font).
-So if this is what you are after, here are your options:
+For professional or practical use cases requiring static text, such as "DOCTOR," "EMERGENCY," or "POLICE," an *8x32* display often falls just short of the required space or lacks an efficient font.
+If this is your goal, consider the following options:

-* **More Panels:** Programmable LED panels can be easily daisy-chained and are available in many sizes and shapes.
-The flexible panel used in this project is also available as a *8x8* matrix.
-Just connect its *DIN* pin of the additional panel to the *DOUT* pin of the first panel to extend your matrix to *8x40* or any other size you need.
-Or you can start with the *8x8 panels on solid PCBs* that I used in [this project](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/wled/matrix8x8/), and daisy-chain these panels to the desired size.
+- **Expand Your Display:** Programmable LED panels can be easily daisy-chained to increase size.
+The flexible panel used in this project is also available as an *8x8* matrix.
+To extend your display, connect the *DIN* pin of an additional panel to the *DOUT* pin of the first panel.
+This allows you to create configurations like *8x40* or larger.
+Alternatively, you can start with *8x8 panels on solid PCBs*, as seen in [this project](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/wled/matrix8x8/), and daisy-chain them to achieve your desired dimensions.
-* **Better Firmware:** *WLED* is a great multi-purpose firmware that can do tons of things, however displaying static text isn't its specialty.
-If all you want is display static text in a crisp and space-efficient font, you may want to write your own firmware: the [Adafruit NeoMatrix](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library) library does all the heavy lifting to render your own text and take over full control.
-You can use this exact same hardware that I presented here.
-Just upload your own firmware to the microcontroller.
+- **Use Better Firmware:** While *WLED* is an excellent multi-purpose firmware, it is not optimized for displaying static text.
+If static text in a crisp and space-efficient font is your priority, consider writing your own firmware.
+The [Adafruit NeoMatrix](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library) library simplifies rendering custom text and offers complete control over your display.
+You can use the same hardware presented here and simply upload your custom firmware to the microcontroller.

 ## Materials